SLP Self-Care Practices for Virtual & Hybrid Learning

 Build a tangible memory binder or box of “paychecks” (notes, cards, drawings, letters, etc.) from students and families!

-As a therapist, self-care is crucial to your mental health and the work that you do every day.
+As a therapist, self-care is crucial to your mental health and your work every day.
 Using these tips as a foundation for your self-care practices can help you find balance and fight burnout when times seem the hardest.
 Remember, while you are a hero to the patients you treat every day, you are a human, too!

 Are you interested in pursuing a travel career in speech therapy?
 Explore current job openings at Med Travelers!